VoronDesign/VoronUsers/printer_mods/geoffreyyoung/lgx/README.md

 Thanks to `@Nemgrea V2.199 V0.000` and the crew for their efforts designing and testing the mounts, and offering them to the community.

 <sub>*Aside: For my own build, I found that my third-party M3x20 screws had a large enough head that the toolhead couldn't mount to the X Carriage assembly properly without a bit more clearance.
 If you find yourself in this situation, [this mod of @Nemgrea's mount](STLs/lgx_AftB_Mount_Front-extra_clearance.stl) is nearly identical to the one on Discord but with slightly more clearance for the bottom screws.
 Please try the (semi)official one first before using this mod :)*</sub>

+### Wiring

+The LGX uses a JST-PH 6-pin connector, which is not part of any standard Voron BOM so you'll need to source that on your own.

+Technical specifications for the motor can be found on the [Bondtech website](https://www.bondtech.se/product/lgx-pancake-25mm-stepper-motor/), including a [wiring diagram](https://www.bondtech.se/wp-content/uploads/2021/01/Bondtech-E-Motor-LDO-42STH25-1004ACGBDT-RevB.pdf).
+In case the wiring diagram goes away you can also find it [here](images/Bondtech-E-Motor-LDO-42STH25-1004ACGBDT-RevB.pdf).

 ### Klipper config